Don’t Expect Fireworks

 It didn’t feel different in any meaningful way.
 It didn’t feel like a momentous occasion.
 Nothing like the victorious culmination of countless hours of devotion.

 It’s made me think about the nature of change.
-Television would have us believe that when you pursue your dreams and your passions, when you embark on a journey of self-discovery, there’s some massive event that flips your world upside down, something undeniable, as though once you reach some arbitrary milestone, God almighty reaches His hand down to pluck you out of the old and dump you unceremoniously into your new reality—a notion those of us accustomed to immediate gratification have greedily gobbled up.
+Television would have us believe that when you pursue your dreams and your passions, when you embark on a journey of self-discovery, there’s some massive event that flips your world upside down, something undeniable, as though once you reach some arbitrary milestone, God almighty reaches His hand down to pluck you out of the old and dump you unceremoniously into your new reality.

 I think change is something you recognize in retrospect.
 When you glance in the rearview mirror and realize your old life—the old you—is slowly receding into the horizon.
 And only then do you realize how far you’ve come.